nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-tutorials/web-ui-search.md

 The next step is to add a button in the drawer menu to display the search screen.

-1. Go back to you `Search` page prodiver.
+1. Go back to your `Search` page provider, in Modeler.
 1. In the **Bind more elements** section, select **Drawer item search** to create your menu item.
 1. Fill in the page like this:
   - Name: Contract